w3c/wai-coga/index.md

   **Primary audience:** Someone who wants to learn about coga in general or in order to perform a task.

+  ** Route:** Accessibility Fundamentals / Cognitive Disabilities /

   **Outline:**

-  - Short outline of Coga
+  - Task based signposting to appropriate resources
   - What are W3C WAI & Coga TF doing) - link to TF page
   - Where coga resources fit in other W3C activities, esp.
 WCGA & Personalization
-  - Task based signposting to appropriate resources

 ---
 ## Find Resources for Cognitive and Learning Disability {#finder}